Crymepunk/rajikaru-bot/README.md

   kick    KicKkk
   purge   Removes messages
 Utility:
-  avatar  Shows the pinged member's avatar Syntax: avatar (member) nick    Give a nickname to the mentioned user. role    Adds role to the pinged user.
+  avatar  Shows the pinged member's avatar. nick    Give a nickname to the mentioned user. role    Adds role to the pinged user.
 No Category: